Openings for Post-doctoral Researchers

 Rutgers, The State University of New Jersey, is an Equal Opportunity / Affirmative Action Employer.
 Qualified applicants will be considered for employment without regard to race, creed, color, religion, sex, sexual orientation, gender identity or expression, national origin, disability status, genetic information, protected veteran status, military service or any other category protected by law.
 As an institution, we value diversity of background and opinion, and prohibit discrimination or harassment on the basis of any legally protected class in the areas of hiring, recruitment, promotion, transfer, demotion, training, compensation, pay, fringe benefits, layoff, termination or any other terms and conditions of employment.

-The research is funded by the NASA Astrobiology Institute and Rutgers University.
+The research is funded by the NASA Astrobiology Program and Rutgers University.